telefonicaid/fiware-cygnus/doc/cygnus-ngsi/flume_extensions_catalogue/orion_postgresql_sink.md

 [Top](#top)

 ###<a name="section2.2"></a>Use cases
-Use `OrionPostgreSQLSink` if you are looking for a big database with several tenants.
+Use `NGSIPostgreSQLSink` if you are looking for a big database with several tenants.
 PostgreSQL is bad at having several databases, but very good at having different schemas.

 [Top](#top)